chriskhalil/VEC-STREAM/readme.md

 ## Design Decisions

 **Why semantic embeddings over collaborative filtering?**
-Collaborative filtering requires a dense interaction matrix — it collapses on new items and sparse users.
+Collaborative filtering requires a dense interaction matrix, it collapses on new items and sparse users.
 Semantic embeddings generalize from content descriptions, enabling recommendations the moment an item is ingested with zero interaction data.
 This is why Spotify uses embeddings for new track discovery and Netflix for new original titles.

 **Why BGE-small over larger models?**
 `bge-small-en-v1.5` ranks at the top of the MTEB retrieval leaderboard for sub-100M parameter models.
 It fits in CPU memory (~500MB), making it deployable without GPU infrastructure.
 The next step up would be `bge-large` or `e5-mistral-7b` for production systems with GPU budget.